morphatic/isat-portfolio/teaching/teaching_narrative.md

 that time-on-task is the only reliable predictor of learning](https://files.eric.ed.gov/fulltext/ED282491.pdf).
 The thought process that led to the hours-to-points calculation was explained in detail in the syllabus.

-I hated it.
-The students didn't like it either.
+The students hated it.
+I didn't really like it either.
 In the 2016 Spring, I tried it one more time, but it was still awful.
 **It took me two semesters to figure out that I had hit on exactly the [worst conditions for allowing students to synthesize happiness](https://www.ted.com/talks/dan_gilbert_asks_why_are_we_happy)**.
 It turns out, nobody wants to know how the sausage gets made, and that goes doubly for how grades are calculated.
 I was explaining my grading philosophy